-In addition to the modified societal perspective, we also ran two additional scenario analyses for the draft report: 1.
-Subpopulation of patients with baseline eosinophil counts $\geq$ 300 cells/μL and at least two exacerbations in the previous year; 2.
-Treatment responder scenario using evidence from omalizumab studies (see below).
+In addition to the modified societal perspective, we also ran three other scenario analyses for the Evidence Report: 1.
+Subpopulation of patients with baseline eosinophil counts ≥300 cells/μL and at least two exacerbations in the previous year; 2.
+Treatment responder scenario using evidence primarily from omalizumab studies and; 3.
+Collective best-case analyses using inputs that favor the lifetime value toward that of biologic therapy.